 Founder of the Buddhist Center in Zagreb, Croatia.
 Zarko first encountered Buddhism in 1975 and has been a martial arts and yoga teacher since the 1970s.
 In 1985 he started the first Buddhist study and meditation group in Croatia which in time grew into the first Buddhist community there.
 This community is known as Dharmaloka nowadays.
 In 1996, while seeking a new teacher, he met Chan Master Sheng Yen, attended his seven-day retreat and became one of his students.
 Seeing Chan as the very core of the Buddha Dharma and Master Shen Yen as the man whose teaching stems directly from the meditative experience, he has dedicated himself to the practice of Chan meditation and has attended Master Sheng Yen's retreats regularly.
 In June 2001, during a two-week retreat in the USA, Zarko received Dharma transmission from Master Sheng Yen, thus becoming one of his five Dharma heirs in the West.

 Simon Child received Dharma Transmission from Master Sheng Yen in 2000 and is the principal Teacher of the Western Chan Fellowship, a lay Chan organisation based in the UK.
 Resident in England he is married with two adult sons.
 His main career has been as a family doctor and he now works part-time in Clinical Informatics.
 Simon started his training with John Crook in 1981 and trained with Chan Master Sheng Yen from 1992.
 His teaching approach uses the orthodox methods of Chan Master Sheng Yen and also some adaptations to help the Western personality engage with traditional practice.

 Gilbert Gutierrez has over thirty-nine years of meditation experience, which includes his study of various martial arts as well as Chi Gong.
 In 2002, he received Dharma Transmission from Master Sheng Yen, making him the only western lineage holder currently residing in the United States.
 He conducts retreats and lectures throughout North America.
-His home base is in Southern California and he lectures regularly at the Los Angeles DDMBA chapter and with his own group in Riverside, California.
+His home base is in Southern California and he lectures regularly at the Los Angeles DDMBA chapter and with his own Riverside Chan Meditation Group in California.
 Gilbert teaches in a classical Chan style which inspires his students to investigate Chan through diligent practice.

 Lay Dharma Teachers